 I would recommend some regular daily 'gratitude thought' to anyone and everyone.
 It certainly can't hurt and it just might help in these most trying of times.
 As the Dalai Lama says 'one small positive thought in the morning can change your whole day'.

-HARTFELT DETAIL - Whilst I'm in 'my life's an open book' mode - here are those daily thoughts of gratitude I go through each and every morning:
+HARTFELT - Whilst I'm in 'my life's an open book' mode - here are those daily thoughts of gratitude I go through each and every morning:

 Firstly I give thanks to my late Mother and Father who gave me this precious gift of life.